Skip to Content

 However, the Carlmont administration attempts to create a safe environment for their students, including monitoring the potential threats that follow drug dealing such as overdoses, fights, and other drug-related events.

-Consequences of drug usage find themselves on many high school campuses around the country.
+Many high school campuses around the country find themselves facing the consequences of drug use.
 While many schools detail the adverse effects of using drugs, selling narcotics as a student dealer comes with its own set of deterring factors.
 In the face of potential suspension, fights, and a heavy moral implication, why do students start dealing in the first place, and how do they even get into it?

 Caught in a circle